Paperspace/Docs/gradient-private-cloud/setup/pre-installation-steps.md

 #### Create Terraform provider file \(optional\)

-To maintain Terraform state in a shared location, you should create a file in the gradient-cluster folder called: `backend.tf` with the information below \(you can replace `artifacts-bucket` with the name of the artifacts storage bucket you created – that way your Terraform state will be stored in the same S3 bucket as your Gradient job artifacts\).
+To maintain Terraform state in a shared location, you should create a file in your gradient-cluster folder (where you'll run Terraform from) called: `backend.tf` with the information below \(you can replace `artifacts-bucket` with the name of the artifacts storage bucket you created – that way your Terraform state will be stored in the same S3 bucket as your Gradient job artifacts\).

 ```text
 terraform {